cancerberoSgx/fs-to-json/README.md

  * `filenamePropertyName` (string) custom name for "fileName" property.
 Default: 'fileName'
  * `contentPropertyName` (string) custom name for "content" property.
 Default: 'content'
  * `outputAsArray` (boolean) instead of a map `{[fileName: string]: {fileName: string, content: string, isBinary: boolean}}` output an array of type `{fileName: string, content: string, isBinary: boolean}[]`.
 Default: false
+ * `transformFileName` (string => string) (only js API): Function to change the filenames that receive the original name and returns the new name.
+Optional.